fenago/apache-solr/lab_guides/Lab_3.md

 The previous code will add a `song-name` field name whose type is `text_general` to the `gettingstarted` schema.

-We can also replace a field\'s definition.
+We can also replace a field's definition.
 To do so we can issue the following command: